openstack/taskflow/doc/source/inputs_and_outputs.rst

 ==================
-Inputs and Outputs
+Inputs and outputs
 ==================

 In TaskFlow there are multiple ways to provide inputs for your tasks and flows and get information from them.
 This document describes one of them, that involves task arguments and results.
 There are also :doc:`notifications
-<notifications>`, which allow you to get notified when task or flow changed
+<notifications>`, which allow you to get notified when a task or flow changes
 state.
 You may also opt to use the :doc:`persistence <persistence>` layer itself directly.